Egbert-Azure/egbert-azure.Github.io/_posts/2024-07-23-Veterans-Worldcup-semi-final.md

 Here we are, this is blog post number 40!
 Thank you all for your comments on LinkedIn regarding my last post, especially to [Daniel Furfaro](https://www.linkedin.com/in/dansbrandmoves/).
 Daniel, one of my keen observers, shared his thoughts on the match:

-*Daniel wrote the following thoughtful comment:*
+*Daniel wrote the following thoughtful comment on LinkedIn:*

 <div style="border: 1px solid white; padding: 10px">
      <blockquote style="font-size: 20px; font-style: italic; font-weight: 400;">